 On December 15, 2016, pursuant to the terms of the Bristol Water Share Purchase Agreement, the Corporation sold its 71.4% interest in CSE Water UK Limited, which represented a 50% indirect interest in Bristol Water, to a subsidiary of iCON III for £115.6 million.
-The Corporation's net investment for its 50% interest in Bristol Water was approximately £90 million. iCON III is the parent of the Corporation and is managed by a subsidiary of iCON

-Infrastructure LLP, in which directors of the Corporation Paul Malan, Gary Eade and Enis Moran are all partners.
+The Corporation's net investment for its 50% interest in Bristol Water was approximately £90 million. iCON III is the parent of the Corporation and is managed by a subsidiary of iCON Infrastructure LLP, in which Paul Malan, a director of the Corporation, and Gary Eade, a director of the Corporation until March 7, 2019, are partners.
 For a description of how this conflict of interest was addressed, see "Conflicts of Interest".